-(hereinafter: “PA”) or any other agreement (PA or any such other agreement hereinafter referred to also as the “Agreement”) concluded between HyperGuest as defined in the respective Agreement (“HyperGuest”) and you (“Customer”).
+(hereinafter: “Platform Agreement”) or any other agreement (Platform Agreement or any such other agreement hereinafter referred to also as the “Agreement”) concluded between HyperGuest as defined in the respective Agreement (“HyperGuest”) and you (“Customer”).
 This Addendum supplements the terms of the Agreement concluded between HyperGuest and Customer; whereas in case of any conflicting terms between Agreement and this Addendum, this Addendum shall prevail unless the Parties explicitly agree in writing on specific derogations from this Addendum in the Agreement.

-“Authorised User” means a person authorised by Customer to have access to HyperGuest Platform and/or HyperGuest Account and to provide instructions to and receive communication from HyperGuest, notwithstanding whether via HyperGuest Platform, HyperGuest Account, via e-mail or otherwise;
+- “Authorized User” means a person authorized by Customer to have access to the Platform and to provide instructions to and receive communication from HyperGuest, notwithstanding whether via the Platform, via e-mail or otherwise;

-“Standard Contractual Clauses” means the standard contractual clauses (processors) for the transfer of personal data set out in the EU Commission Decision of 5 February 2010 (2010/87/EC), as set out in Schedule No. 1 hereof or any other standard contractual clauses that will be adopted by European Commission in the future (if applicable);
+- “Standard Contractual Clauses” means the standard contractual clauses (processors) for the transfer of personal data set out in the Commission Implementing Decision (EU) 2021/914 of 4 June 2021, as set out in Schedule No. 1 hereof or any other standard contractual clauses that will be adopted by European Commission in the future (if applicable);

-“Supervisory Authority” means an independent public authority which is established by an EU Member State, U.S. or other country pursuant to the GDPR, EU-U.S. Privacy Shield Framework or a corresponding law.
+- “Supervisory Authority” means an independent public authority which is established by an EU Member State or other country pursuant to the GDPR or a corresponding law.